FairwindsOps/polaris/docs-md/checks/efficiency.md

 # Efficiency

-Polaris supports a number of checks related to CPU and Memory requests and limits.
+These checks ensure that CPU and memory settings are configured, so that Kubernetes can schedule your workload effectively.

 ## Presence Checks